NBKRedSpy/QM_SortToTabs/SteamReadMe.txt

 [h1]Quasimorph Sort To Tabs[/h1]

+[h1]Important - This is only for the opt in beta version of the game![/h1]

+This is a temporary version that supports the 0.8.6 beta, and not the current game's version.
+The non beta version [i]must[/i] be uninstalled.
+When the 0.8.6 becomes the main version, this mod will be deleted.
+Note that the beta is expected to change many times before release.
+As such, this mod may break on each beta release.

+[h1]Docs[/h1]

 A mod to automatically move items to specific tabs using rules defined by the user.

 For example, weapons to the first tab, ammo on the second, armor on the third, etc.